 This component is responsible for verifying and evaluating the information collected by the monitoring component to determine the case of an inequality QoS values.
 It is based on a set of policies expressed with WS-Policy that represents a repository containing the necessary values of QoS that must be verified during the execution of the services.
 WS-Policy is an extensible model that we can adapt in any system case.
-In our work, we adopt the QoS policy model suggested in (Mezni et al., 2014), in which a QoS parameter is presented as : <assertion> including attributes <name>, <value> and <unit> which contain other child parameters.
+In our work, we adopt the QoS policy model suggested in (Mezni et al., 2014), in which a QoS parameter is presented as : <a href="mailto: <a href="mail